1halfplusminus/the_pragmatic_programmer/EXERCICES_SNIPPET_CODE.md

 followed by a trailing message

-The neat thing about SMS is that we can express them purely as data.
+The neat thing about FMS is that we can express them purely as data.
 Here's a table representing our message parser

 | State   |  Events |         |         |       |